Billie Jo Spears: Early life

 Billie Jean Moore was born in Beaumont, Texas and was one of six children.
 Her father was a truck driver, while her mother worked as a shipyard welder and waitress.
 Moore was usually called "BJ" during her childhood and the nickname stuck throughout her adult life.
 She was routinely exposed to country music throughout her childhood.
 Her mother spent some of her free time performing as a guitarist in a western swing band called the Light Crust Doughboys.

-Moore's sister, Betty, first had aspirations of becoming a country artist and even signed a recording contract.
-However, she chose a domestic life over a professional career.
+Moore's sister Betty first had aspirations of becoming a country artist and even signed a recording contract, but she chose a domestic life over a professional career.
 Moore began singing professionally at age 13.
 She was discovered by songwriter Jack Rhodes, who helped her land an appearance on the Louisiana Hayride television program.
 This brought Moore to the attention of the Abbott label.
 In 1953, the company released her first single while she was still a teenager titled "Too Old for Toys, Too Young for Boys".
 The track was issued under the name "Billie Jo Moore".
 According to the Encyclopedia of Music in the 20th Century, the record brought in an estimated $4,200.
 However, a separate statement from The Independent claimed that the record only brought Moore $2000.

 Moore graduated from Beaumont's French High School in 1955.
 Upon graduating, she worked a series of jobs outside the music industry.
 This included working as a carhop for four years at Neva's, a restaurant near her hometown.
 She also held a position as a clerical worker for the Beaumont Bag and Burlap Company.
 Meanwhile, Jack Rhodes persuaded Moore to pursue a career as a country music artist.
 In 1964, she moved to Nashville, Tennessee.
 During this period, she changed her professional name to "Billie Jo Spears".